borger/scoop-galaxy-integrations/README.md

 The integrations will be installed on `C:\Users\<username>\scoop\apps\<galaxy-integration-name>\current`.

 #### Notes on the Install Path
-The integrations are installed in the [scoop](#-Installing-Scoop) folder, in order to make it visible to GOG Galaxy, [scoop](#-Installing-Scoop) will automatically create a [Symbolic Link](https://www.howtogeek.com/howto/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/) for you.
+The integrations are installed in the [scoop](#-Installing-Scoop) folder, to make it visible to GOG Galaxy, [scoop](#-Installing-Scoop) will automatically create a [Symbolic Link](https://www.howtogeek.com/howto/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/) for you.
 It does require Administrator privilege, so if you're not already on an Administrator PowerShell session, [scoop](#-Installing-Scoop) will ask you to elevate your permission via a Windows `User Account Control` pop-up.
-You can however opt to do it manually.
+You can, however, opt to do it manually.
 To do so, make sure GOG Galaxy is closed, open a command prompt as Administrator and run

     mklink /D "%localappdata%\GOG.com\Galaxy\plugins\installed\<galaxy-integration-name>" "%homepath%\scoop\apps\<galaxy-integration-name>\current\integration"
 Make sure to change `<galaxy-integration-name>` with the actual names.